 The 2D COSY experiment allows one to identify coupled 1H nuclei as they generate cross peaks out of the diagonal of the 2D data set.
-In Figure 2 a large number of cross peaks can be nicely observed.
-For example, the proton 19 couples to proton 10 (light blue), 12 (orange), and 22 (pink) In addition, the couplings between protons 8 and 9 (dark blue), 8 and 15, 9 and 14 (dark green), 6 and 11 (light green) are marked on the spectrum.
+In Figure 2 a large number of cross peaks are well identifiable.
+For example, the protons at position 6 and 11 (light green) couple with each other.
+Furthermore, proton 19 couples with proton 10 (light blue), 12 (orange) and 20 (pink).
+In addition, the couplings between protons 8 and 9 (dark blue) as well as the couplings of protons 8 and 9 with protons 14 and 15 (dark green) can be observed nicely.

-Figure 2: 1H 2D COSY experiment of a 100 mMolar Brucine sample in CDCl3 acquired in 38 minutes on a Spinsolve 80 MHz system.
+Figure 2: 1H 2D COSY experiment of a 50 mM brucine sample in CDCl3 acquired in 17 minutes on a Spinsolve 80 MHz system.